To see upcoming lectures or search for a specific lecture, please click here.

 Convenor: Graeme Wynn, Geography, UBC

 Students of southern Africa already understand that environmental divisions along class, race and gender lines originate in the economy, the state, and social norms.
 Building on and extending established narratives of historical environmental injustice in southern Africa, the lectures in this series discuss local experiences of unhealthy environments and inadequate resources to explore environmental disparities on a wide range of topics.
 They also seek to uncover alternative visions of justice.
-Series poster can be downloaded here.
+Term 1 series poster can be downloaded here.

 |Indigenous / Science Partnerships: Exploring Histories and Environments||